FREQUENTLY ASKED QUESTIONS

 For over 20 years, the AV Awards has grown in status and size, attracting almost 1,400 industry professionals from all over the world.
 It is the biggest and most prestigious night in the AV calendar, where every part of the AV world joins together to network, share successes and, of course, to party.

-The 22nd anniversary of the AV Awards will take place on 9 October at Evolution, London.
+The 2020 AV Awards will take place on 20 November at Evolution London.

 What are the key dates to know?